Search

 Lapland What to visit Ultimate Guide Snowmobile

-I booked through Get Your Guide with Wild Nordic and it was clearly my favourite activity on this trip 😊 The company offers pick-up service at the main hotels in the centre of Rovaniemi and is located right in front of Santa’s Village!
+I booked through Get Your Guide with Wild Nordic and it was my favourite activity on this trip 😊.
+The company offers pick-up service at the main hotels in the centre of Rovaniemi and is located right in front of Santa’s Village!

 Lapland What to visit Ultimate Guide Snowmobile

-When we arrived, they check our driving licences and give us a balaclava and also a helmet for safety reasons.
+When we arrived, they checked our driving licences and gave us a balaclava and also a helmet for safety reasons.
 If you need it, Wild Nordic also has its own clothes and shoes available.

 Honestly, even though it was my first time driving a snowmobile, I found it relatively easy.
 One or two people can go in the snowmobile, and we stop in the middle to take some photos and change drivers.